sorbaathens/trail-maintenance-app/README.md

 Core features:

 + Ability to have a user management system so all reports are tied to a user account.
-+ A map and ability to add reports based on users GPS locatoin.
++ A map and ability to add reports based on users GPS location.
-+ Ability to navigate to where work is needed.
++ Ability to navigate to work sites.
 + Ability to add pictures and other details.

 Enhanced features:

 + System for tracking trail work hours based on a geofence.
++ System for tracking how many hours each user contributes.